OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Disassembling and Decompiling

 Because Objective-C and Swift are fundamentally different, the programming language in which the app is written affects the possibilities for reverse engineering it.
-For example, Objective-C allows method invocations to be changed at run time.
+For example, Objective-C allows method invocations to be changed at runtime.
 This makes hooking into other app functions (a technique heavily used by [Cycript](http://www.cycript.org/ "Cycript") and other reverse engineering tools) easy.
 This "method swizzling" is not implemented the same way in Swift, and the difference makes the technique harder to execute with Swift than with Objective-C.

 The majority of this chapter applies to applications written in Objective-C or having bridged types, which are types compatible with both Swift and Objective-C. The Swift compatibility of most tools that work well with Objective-C is being improved.
 For example, Frida supports [Swift bindings](https://github.com/frida/frida-swift "Frida-swift").